Distribution: Occurring west of the Cascades crest in Washington; Washington to California.

-Habitat: Prairies and pastures, open oak and coniferous forests, at low elevations.
+Habitat: Prairies, meadows, open oak and coniferous forests, at low to middle elevations.

 Conservation Status: Not of concern